Juicy beef meatloaf stuffed with hard boiled eggs, an easy and delicious recipe using leftover hard boiled eggs.

 - 1 can chopped tomatoes, 400 g/ 14 oz

 To boil the eggs place them in a small pot, cover with water, add some salt and bring to a boil.
 Turn off the heat and let the eggs stand, covered, for 12 minutes.
 Drain and rinse well with cold water.
-Let get cold and peel.
+Let cool and peel.

 Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

 Place the ground meat in a large bowl.
-Add the very finely chopped onions, soaked bread, grated garlic, the two raw eggs, dry herbs, chopped parsley, paprika powder, salt and pepper.
+Add the onions, garlic, soaked bread, the two raw eggs, dried herbs, chopped parsley, paprika powder, salt and pepper.
 Mix well with your hand.

 Pour the canned tomatoes and the oil around the meatloaf, add some salt, pepper and more dried herbs and bake for 40 to 60 minutes or until the juices run clear.
 Let rest for about 15 minutes and serve with potatoes and vegetables or salad of choice.